Arghya442/Contribute2/CODE_OF_CONDUCT.md

 If you experience or witness any form of harassment or discrimination, please report it immediately to the project maintainers or a trusted member of the community.

 By contributing to this project, you agree to abide by this code of conduct.

+Fork the repository: Fork the project on GitHub.
+Clone your fork: Clone your forked repository to your local machine.
+Create a new branch: Create a new branch for your changes.
+Making Changes

+Thank you for your contributions!